why is exercise important for kids

 Share

 School-age kids between kindergarten and high school should have at least 60 minutes of physical activity every day.
-Going to regular PE class is a great way for kids to be active in lots of different ways.
+Going to regular PE or gym class is a great way for kids to be active in lots of different ways.

 Kids that have a chance to be physically active during the day have breaks from periods of quieter study time.
 This helps kids expend energy, which often helps them focus and concentrate better in the classroom.